 Where you grow your grapes depends partly on what you are growing them for.
 Two vigorous vines are perhaps ample for the table grape consumption of most households since each can produce up to 15 pounds of grapes.
 Vines grown for table grapes can be made part of you’re landscaping plan.

 They might be trained against an existing wooden fence, along a garage wall, or even across the top half of a window so that the grapes dangle down and are visible from indoors.
-You might also grow a vine or two on a sturdy arbor over a terrace or grassy area, forming a canopy that you can sit under in summertime when it’s hot, watching the clusters of grapes ripen as summer progresses.
+You might also grow a vine or two on a sturdy arbor over a terrace or grassy area, forming a canopy that you can sit under in the summer when it’s hot, watching the clusters of grapes ripen as summer progresses.

-You should be aware, though, that grapes grown on an overhead arbor are difficult to take care of, and if your goal is strictly grape production, not decoration, you had the best use of a trellising system closer to the ground.
+You should be aware, though, that grapes grown on an overhead arbor are difficult to take care of, and if your goal is strictly grape production, not decoration, you have made the best use of a trellising system closer to the ground.
 If you are making a lot of juice or if you just want to try a lot of different varieties, you’ll also want more vines than you can put on an arbor unless it is an extended pergola, and you’ll probably want to create a small vineyard.
 This means finding a cleared area with plenty of space.

 Grapes are Immensely Vigorous and Sturdy in Taste